splunk/splunk-operator/docs/Install.md

 ## Install operator to watch single namespace

-By default operator will be installed in `splunk-operator` namespace and will watch all the namespaces of your cluster for splunk enterprise custom resources: if user wants to watch only one namespace then eeit `config-map` `splunk-operator-config` in `splunk-operator` namespace, set `WATCH_NAMESPACE` field to the namespace operator should watch
+By default operator will be installed in `splunk-operator` namespace and will watch all the namespaces of your cluster for splunk enterprise custom resources: if user wants to watch only one namespace then edit `config-map` `splunk-operator-config` in `splunk-operator` namespace, set `WATCH_NAMESPACE` field to the namespace operator should watch

 ```
 apiVersion: v1